day8/re-frame-10x/docs/HyperlinkedInformation/ReplayButton.md

   - D: You click the `Replay` button
   - E: Back to A

-Because of `Replay's` "Step 1", you effortlessly get identical "initial conditions" for each iteration of the workflow, and this is true blessing.
-It removes the nagging cognative load of "allowing for" slightly shifting state.
-Or the effort of manually reestablishing identical application state before each iteration.
+Because of `Replay's` "Step 1", you get identical "initial conditions" for each iteration of the workflow, and this is true blessing.
+It removes the nagging cognative load of "allowing for" slightly shifting state and its consequences, or the effort of manually reestablishing identical application state before each iteration.

-WARNING: obviously this only works when the state is contained in your SPA.
-When there's remote state (a remote database?) it is more effort to return to initial conditions each iteration.
+WARNING: obviously this only works when the state is contained within your SPA.
+When there's authorative remote state (a remote database?) there'll be more involved in returning to initial conditions each iteration.

 ### The Workflow Name

-The initials of this Observe/Edit/Hotload/Replay process are OEHR, which, will, it doesn't exactly roll off the tounge like REPL.
+The initials of this Observe/Edit/Hotload/Replay process are OEHR, which, well, doesn't exactly roll off the tounge like REPL.
 So we call it "HotPlay" because "Hotload" and "Replay" are the two central pieces of tech.
 We love you Figwheel.